 Hirschler Fleischer attorneys handle eminent domain cases throughout the state but have particular local knowledge in handling matters arising in Richmond, Henrico, Chesterfield, Hanover and the other localities that comprise the Richmond metro area, and also in Fredericksburg, Spottsylvania and Stafford due to our extensive land use and real estate practice in these localities.
 Often the transactions being cited by the appraisers as comparable sales were negotiated, zoned, financed or closed by Hirschler Fleischer attorneys, giving us insight into the transaction not available even to the appraisers which we translate into superior trial preparation and presentation.

 In addition to superior client service and results, the Eminent Domain practice group is able to offer clients flexible, creative and result driven fee arrangements including contingent and hybrid fee arrangements.
 The lead attorney of the practice group, John Walk, is one of only nine (9) lawyers listed in Best Lawyers' category of Eminent Domain and Condemnation Law in the Commonwealth of Virginia.
 Several of these attorneys practice exclusively on behalf of governmental authorities exercising eminent domain power against private property.
-John is assisted by Andrew Sherrod, a principal in the firm, and by two associates, Stacie Bordick in our Fredericksburg office and Farrah de Leon Phongsavan in Richmond.
+John is assisted by Andrew Sherrod, a principal in the firm, and by an associate, Stacie Bordick in our Fredericksburg office.